-Clear Channel Outdoor is one of the world’s leading out-of-home media owners.
-Across their large, diverse out-of-home portfolio of half a million sites in 22 countries throughout Europe, Asia, USA and Latin America, they boost brands by connecting them with the people they want to reach, with media and ideas that enlighten, entertain, charm, challenge and influence.
+Clear Channel Outdoor is one of the world’s leading Out-of-Home media owners.
+Across their large, diverse Out-of-Home portfolio of half a million sites in 22 countries throughout Europe, Asia, USA and Latin America, they boost brands by connecting them with the people they want to reach, with media and ideas that enlighten, entertain, charm, challenge and influence.
 In the UK alone, they operate more than 35,000 sites nationwide, from Inverness in Scotland to Truro in Cornwall and in every major urban area in between.

 Programmatic buying has revolutionised the buying process in many key media sectors and Clear Channel believe it will do the same for out-of-home.
 At the heart of Clear Channel’s strategy is making it easier to buy their products to help increase their medium’s share of the overall advertising market.
 They wanted to make their media simpler to plan, buy, optimise and measure through new digital channels.
 The aim was to offer new and existing customers the access, measurability, creativity and flexibility they demand.
 This would enable brands to deliver the right message to the right audience at the right time.
 It would connect them even more effectively with their audience – whilst still allowing them to achieve the mass reach and fame out-of-home delivers more efficiently than any other medium.

 The inception and delivery of the new solution was led by Riverflex to enable automated trading and programmatic buying.
 The first iteration focused on trading inventory on an automated guaranteed basis – giving media buyers the ability to reserve a fixed volume of inventory at a fixed price.
 Customers would be able to access and buy audience-based packages across Clear Channel’s digital out-of-home (DOOH) network in the city of Brussels, via channels that include a Demand Side Platform (DSP) and a proprietary Clear Channel platform.
 The system would be fuelled by data from existing out-of-home audience data-sets – both proprietary and third party.
-By offering solutions based on audience, using buying tools and technologies with which media buyers are already familiar, Clear Channel’s programmatic solution would significantly simplify the process of buying out-of-home.
+By offering solutions based on audience, using buying tools and technologies that media buyers are already familiar with, Clear Channel’s programmatic solution would significantly simplify the process of buying out-of-home.

 A cloud-first approach was followed to enable the requirement to deliver at pace and scale quickly.
 AWS was used due to the maturity of the offering at the time, access to specific vendor-specific SaaS capabilities and greater access to developer skills to scale the platform going forward.
 The solution was built with a fully automated CI / CD pipeline and an automated testing approach was followed to ensure quality and efficiency.